|

 - Systems (Control and Information Systems from regulatory control devices to Corporate IT).

-Supply Chain may be considered a fourth component, but it is unique in that does not operate within the Enterprise facilities, but may still have an impact on the Enterprise.
+Supply Chain may be considered as a fourth component, but it is unique in that does not operate within the Enterprise, but may still have an impact on Enterprise operations.

 PEOPLE